Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 ### Extend native HTML elements {#type-extension}

+**Note:** When using Shadow DOM, extension of native elements can have unexpected behavior and is sometimes not permitted.
+It is suggested that you test your element with Shadow DOM enabled to catch any problems during development.
+{: .alert .alert-info }

 Polymer currently only supports extending native HTML elements (for example, `input`, or `button`, as opposed to extending other custom elements, which will be supported in a future release).
 These native element extensions are called